Search

 If Your Privacy Is in the Hands of Others Alone, You Don’t Have Any

 If you think regulations are going to protect your privacy, you’re wrong.
-In fact they can make things worse, especially if they start with the assumption that you have no privacy besides what you get from other parties.
+In fact they can make things worse, especially if they start with the assumption that your privacy is provided only by other parties, most of whom are incentivized to violate it.

-Exhibit A: for how much worse things can get is the EU’s GDPR (General Data Protection Regulation).
-As soon as the GDPR went into full effect last May, damn near every corporate entity on the web put up a “cookie notice” requiring acceptance of terms and privacy policies that allow them to continue with business as usual, harvesting and sharing your personal data, and data about you.
+Exhibit A for how much worse things can get is the EU’s GDPR (General Data Protection Regulation).
+As soon as the GDPR went into full effect last May, damn near every corporate entity on the Web put up a “cookie notice” requiring acceptance of terms and privacy policies that allow them to continue with business as usual, harvesting and sharing your personal data, and data about you.

-For websites and services in that harvesting business (a population that includes approximately the entire commercial web), these notices provide a one-click way to adhere to the letter of the GDPR while violating its spirit.
+For websites and services in that harvesting business (a population that rounds to the whole commercial web), these notices provide a one-click way to adhere to the letter of the GDPR while violating its spirit.

 There’s also big business in the friction that produces.
 To see how big, look up GDPR+compliance on Google.
 You’ll get 190 million results (give or take a few dozen million).

 None of those results are for you, even though you are who the GDPR is supposed to protect.
 See, to the GDPR, you are a mere “data subject” and not an independent and fully functional participant in the technical, social and economic ecosystem the internet supports by design.
+All privacy protections around your data are the burden of other parties.

-Or at least, that’s the interpretation that nearly every lawmaker, regulatory bureaucrat, lawyer and service provider goes by.
-Same for those selling GDPR compliance services, and who account for most of those 190 million results.
+Or at least that’s the interpretation that nearly every lawmaker, regulatory bureaucrat, lawyer and service provider goes by.
+(One exception is Elizabeth Renieris @hackylawyer.
+Her collection of Medium postings are required reading on the GDPR and much else.)
+Same goes for those selling GDPR compliance services, comprising most of those 190 million GDPR+compliance search results.

 The clients of those services include nearly every website and service on Earth that harvests personal data.
-These entities have no economic incentive to stop harvesting, sharing and selling personal data the usual ways, beyond fear that the GDPR might actually be enforced, which so far (with very few exceptions), it hasn’t been.
-So it is easy for those sites and services to put up those notices on their websites.
+These entities have no economic incentive to stop harvesting, sharing and selling personal data the usual ways, beyond fear that the GDPR might actually be enforced, which so far (with few exceptions), it hasn’t been.
+(See Without enforcement, the GDPR is a fail.)

-Worse, for you to actively “manage” your exposure to data harvesters at each website requires entering a morass of impossibilities.
+Worse, the tools for “managing” your exposure to data harvesters are provided entirely by the websites you visit and the services you engage, and the "choices" they provide (if they provide any at all) are between 1) acquiescence to them doing what they please and 2) toggle switches across a maze of unknowns.

-So let’s explore just one of those, and then get down to what it means and why it matters.
-If you wish to skip down to conclusions, go here.
+So let’s explore just one site's presentation, and then get down to what it means and why it matters.
+If you wish to skip forward to conclusions, go here.

-Start by opening a browser to https://www.mirror.co.uk.
-If you haven’t clicked on that site already, you’ll see a cookie notice that says:
+Our example is https://www.mirror.co.uk.
+If you haven’t clicked on that site already, you’ll see a cookie notice that says,

 We use cookies to help our site work, to understand how it is used, and to tailor the adverts presented on our site.
 By clicking “Accept” below, you agree to us doing so.
 You can read more in our cookie notice.
 Or, if you do not agree, you can click Manage below to access other choices.

-They don’t mention that “tailor the adverts” really means We open your browser to infestation by tracking beacons from countless parties in the online advertising business, plus who-knows-what-else might be working with those parties (because there is no way to tell), so those parties and their "partners" can use those beacons to follow you like a marked animal everywhere and report your activities back to a vast marketplace where personal data about you is shared, bought and sold, much of it in real time, supposedly so your eyeballs can be hit with "relevant" or "interest-based" advertising, though we are sure there are other collateral effects, but we don’t care about those because it’s our business to get paid just just for clicks or "impressions", whether you’re impressed or not.
+They don’t mention that “tailor the adverts” really means something like this:

+We open your browser to infestation by tracking beacons from countless parties in the online advertising business, plus who-knows-what-else that might be working with those parties (there is no way to tell, and if there was we wouldn't provide it), so those parties and their "partners" can use those beacons to follow you like a marked animal everywhere you go and report your activities back to a vast marketplace where personal data about you is shared, bought and sold, much of it in real time, supposedly so your eyeballs can be hit with "relevant" or "interest-based" advertising as you travel from site to site and service to service.
+While we are sure there are bad collateral effects (fraud and malware, for example), we don’t care about those because it’s our business to get paid just just for clicks or "impressions," whether you’re impressed or not—and the odds that you won't be impressed average to certain.

 Okay, so now click on the “Manage” button.